 atau cari berdasarkan hari

-Meteorology, Climatology, and Geophysics Agency recorded 613 aftershocks following the 6.5 magnitude earthquake in Kairatu, Ambon on Thursday.
+The Meteorology, Climatology, and Geophysics Agency (BMKG) recorded a 6.7 magnitude earthquake in Malang Regency, East Java.